 Wireless, whole-house Viasat Internet service can be set up for a minimal investment.
 A home network allows you to tap into the Internet anywhere in your home, on a variety of devices — without the use of cumbersome cables.
 It’s a beautiful thing, so how to get started?

-If you have a Viasat WiFi Modem, introduced in some of our service areas starting in November 2015, a router is integrated into the device.
+If you have a Viasat WiFi Modem, a router is integrated into the device.
 You can also use one of the four ports on the Viasat WiFi Modem to attach an additional router.

 Otherwise, purchase a wireless router.
 They’re available at most general retailers – from Best Buy to Target – and range from about $30 to $200.

-Why pay more?
+Why pay more for a router?
 At the high end, you’ll get better video-streaming, greater range and enhanced security features.
 A higher-end router may also ensure seamless connection of multiple devices.
 Think about the number of smartphones, tablets, laptops and printers you’ll need to connect, and choose from there.

 Setting up the router